edenspiekermann/themer/README.md

     php_value include_path ".:/usr/lib/php"

     # Logging is really optional but recommended so you can `tail -f` it
-    # if you would like to help in develop the project
+    # if you would like to help with developing the project
     php_flag  log_errors on
     php_value error_log  /path/to/project/themer.log